KCATurner/four/docs/source/math.rst

 .. default-role:: math
-.. attention:: This is first draft documentation, still being proofread and peer-reviewed.
+.. attention:: This is draft documentation, still being proofread and peer-reviewed.

 ############
 Introduction